Accountability Panel Members

 Justice Lai Siu Chiu – Singapore – Senior Judge Supreme Court Singapore.

-Justice Isaac Lenaola – Kenya – Justice Isaac Lenaola is a Justice of the Supreme Court of Kenya.
-Justice Lenaola is also the Deputy Principal Judge of the East African Court of Justice of Justice, Arusha Tanzania and Judge of the Residual Special Court for Sierra Leone.
-Prior to his appointment to the Supreme Court, Justice Lenaola was the Presiding Judge, Constitutional and Human Rights Division of the High Court [of Kenya].
+Justice Isaac Lenaola – Kenya –Justice of the Supreme Court of Kenya, also the Deputy Principal Judge of the East African Court of Justice, Arusha Tanzania and Judge of the Residual Special Court for Sierra Leone.
+Prior to his appointment to the Supreme Court, Justice Lenaola was the Presiding Judge, Constitutional and Human Rights Division of the High Court of Kenya.

 On judicial administration, Justice Lenaola served as a Commissioner in the Judicial Service Commission (JSC) between the year 2010 and 2013.
 In this position, he was involved in policy –making for the judiciary.
 At the international level, in November 2013.